Abbas1Hussein/oauth2_manager/README.md

     // Open the authorization URL in the user's browser
     // Example: await launch('$uri');
   },
-  redirectPage: '<the page to display after authorization>',
+  redirectPage: '<the page.html to display after authorization>',
   contentType: '<content type of redirectPage>',
 );
 ```